The Cost of Family Violence: November is Family Violence Prevention Month

 Possible indicators of abusive relationships include:

-· Being afraid to tell your partner how you really feel because they partner would threaten or make fun of you
+· Being afraid to tell your partner how you really feel because they would threaten or make fun of you

 · Treating you with disrespect or making light of things that are important to you